A selection of the festival's most popular spots. The definitive guide for first-time visitors!

 Echigo-Matsudai Satoyama Shokudo

-This restaurant is found inside Nohbutai near Matsudai station.
-The floor-to-ceiling windows give you a panoramic view of the terraced rice fields.
-The unique light blue interior space is created by Jean-Luc Vilmouth: photographs taken by local residents are hung on the ceiling and reflected on the round table surfaces, giving you a sense of being embraced by the nature of Matsudai.
-On the menu is cuisine entirely local to Matsudai, using locally-grown produce and wild edible mountain plants, or sansai.
-Enjoy your view of the fields while partaking in their harvest!
+Its floor-to-ceiling windows give you a panoramic view of the terraced rice fields.
+The unique light blue interior is an artwork-space itself is created by Jean-Luc Vilmouth: photographs taken by local residents are hung on the ceiling and reflected on the round table surfaces, giving you the feeling of being embraced by the nature of Matsudai.

 Hachi Café